All About Mixtures

 Mixture Files

-Look at the "Typical Great Mixture" chart to the upper-left.
+Look at the "Good Great Mixture" chart to the upper-left.
 The mixture starts at "C1" as 1-1/3', 1', 2/3' and 1/2' ranks at the left side of the chart.
 It breaks about every octave so that at the right side of the page at topnote "c61" it is 8', 4', 2-2/3' and 2'.

 Almost all mixtures end up at "c61" as 8', 4', 2-2/3' and 2'.
-It cannot be higher than 2' at "c61", because the pipes get too small to tune.
+The upper limit is the top of a 2' at "c61", because the pipes get too small to tune.
 You shouldn't use the 5-1/3' or anything bigger than 8' or you introduce a 16' resultant tone.
-A higher pitched Posttiv mixture (e.g. C1 = 1', 2/3', 1/2' and 1/3') would need an extra breaks so to end-up at "c61" as 8', 4', 2-2/3' and 2'.
+A higher pitched mixture needs an extra break or breaks, to not exceed the top of a 2', at "c61".
 You can judge a mixture by noting when the 2-2/3' enters the mixture.

 A mixture stop artificially creates a fixed set of reinforced harmonics, independent of which key you play.
 That is exactly what a formant does: a fixed frequency region that emphasizes certain harmonics of a variable fundamental.
 If you design a mixture to strongly reinforce harmonics around, say, 500 Hz and 1500 Hz, it will make any note played on it sound somewhat like a particular vowel, relative to that pitch.

 Your brain selects the mid-point of the four ranks of a mixture, to determine the vowel sound.
-On the "Typical Great Mixture" chart, I've drawn the "mid-point vowel line" as a row of "XXXX".
+On the "Good Great Mixture" chart, I've drawn the "mid-point vowel line" as a row of "XXXX".
 I've also written the associated vowels onto that line.
-So you can see that this great mixture will start at bottom C1 with an "oh", vowel and the tone will gradually transition to "a" at top C61.
+So you can see that this great mixture will start at bottom C1 with an "oh", vowel and the tone will gradually transition to "ee" at top C61.

 Okay, a division with a Mixture can have a vowel colouration, which changes from dark to bright (Oh - ee) as you play up the keyboard.
 How does that help?
 You gain two advantages from vowel colour.
 Please note that the vowel effect can be subtle; if you voice your chorus like a blockwerk, the vowel effect disappears.